 The most moving part of the museum was the story of Sadako Sasaki, who was just two years old when her home was destroyed by the bomb.
 When she was 12, she was diagnosed with leukemia, a common illness for children who had been exposed to the radiation.
 In the spirit of a thousand origami cranes, an ancient Japanese legend that promises that anyone who folds a thousand origami cranes will be granted a wish by a crane, Sadako began folding paper.
 She folded her cranes, which were met by even more cranes folded by friends, family, and people from around Japan.
 Sadako Sasaki passed away on October 25, 1955.
 She is the girl with the crane on top of the Children’s Peace Monument.
 Sadako’s memory lives on to this day as a symbol of peace & the dangers of nuclear war.

 I’ll leave aside the debate whether or not the atomic bomb should have been dropped on a civilian population such as Hiroshima (but the linked articles are worth reading).
 It was done, and now as a society we must deal with the effects and work to make sure that it never happens again.
 Visiting Hiroshima is powerful.
+I highly recommend making at least a day trip to Hiroshima if you have time while you are in Japan.
 With visitors from all over the world, one can only hope that everyone returns home with the thought that we must do better as a planet if we are to live together in peace.